 No sports except for walking or using an exercise bike, if allowed.
 No impact aerobics.
 Walking is your form of exercise until your doctor gives you the okay to do more.
 There are no limits on stair climbing or sitting.
 Use your comfort level as a guide for the amount of time you sit or climb stairs.
 Most people find they need to change positions after 60 minutes of sitting.

-We strongly suggest you quit smoking, avoid nicotine products, and second-hand smoke.
+We strongly suggest you quit smoking, avoid nicotine products (including cigarettes, gum, patches, pouches, chewing tobacco, and vaping), and second-hand smoke.
 Smoking will delay bone healing.
 It is best not to smoke for at least 4-6 months after surgery.

 Compression Stockings (TEDS)

 To improve blood flow and decrease the risk of getting a blood clot, you need to wear elastic stockings (TEDS) until you are walking at least 3 times a day.
+You will receive these while you are in the hospital.
 Remove the TEDS 2 times each day for one hour.
 You should sleep with them on.
-You may wash the TEDS with soap and water.
-Let air dry.
+If you notice any swelling, you should resume wearing the TEDS, elevate your legs, and call the spine clinic to discuss.
+You may wash the TEDS with soap and water and let air dry.

 Effect on Your Throat

 If you have had an anterior cervical fusion, it is common to have a sore throat or hoarse voice for a few weeks after surgery.
 You may also feel a “catching” sensation in your throat.
-You may find lozenges and eating soft foods helps.
+You may find lozenges, eating smaller bites, frequent sips of water, and eating soft foods helps.

 If you have a hard collar, sleep on your back or side with the collar on for the first 6 weeks.
 If you have a soft collar, wear the collar when sleeping the first 2 weeks.
-Place a cushion under the back or side of your neck for comfort.
+If side sleeping, place a cushion behind the back, between your knees, side of your neck for comfort.
+Be sure the pillow is not pushing your head forward.
+Avoid sleeping on your stomach.

 Proper care of the incision helps to prevent infection.